 - Optimize the ATR long and short multipliers

 I have the core code, albeit with a buggy exit, but I will bring it back, better than ever.
-Coding the AFI was the most difficult part, but now I have a new tool for my toolbox.
+Coding the Aggregate Fisher Index was the most difficult part, but now I have a new tool for my toolbox.

 Thank you for reading and I hope you enjoyed.
 Feel free to leave a comment below and let me know what you think.